CodeReclaimers/neat-python/docs/xor_example.rst

 In this example, we create a feed-forward neural network based on the genome, and then for each case in the table above, we provide that network with the inputs, and compute the network's output.
 The error for each genome is :math:`1 - \sum_i (e_i - a_i)^2` between the expected (:math:`e_i`) and actual (:math:`a_i`) outputs, so that if the network produces exactly the expected output, its fitness is 1, otherwise it is a value less than 1, with the fitness value decreasing the more incorrect the network responses are.

-This fitness computation is implemented in the ``eval_fitness`` function.
-The single argument to this function is a list of genomes in the current population.  neat-python expects the fitness function to calculate a fitness for each genome and assign this value to the genome's ``fitness`` member.
+This fitness computation is implemented in the ``eval_genomes`` function.
+This function takes two arguments: a list of genomes (the current population) and the active configuration.  neat-python expects the fitness function to calculate a fitness for each genome and assign this value to the genome's ``fitness`` member.

 Running NEAT
 ------------